ntatgss/autocomplete-module/README.md

 - Anthropic models (e.g., 'anthropic/claude-3-haiku-20240307')
 - LMStudio models

-## Configuration
+## Configuration for AI Models

-Make sure to set the appropriate API keys for the AI models you're using.
-For OpenAI, set the `OPENAI_API_KEY` environment variable.
-For Anthropic, set the `ANTHROPIC_API_KEY` environment variable.
+Make sure to set the appropriate API keys for the AI models you're using in your `.env.local` file.

-For LMStudio models, download LMStudio from https://lmstudio.ai/ and load model in-app.
-Make sure you start the server in LMStudio.
+For LMStudio models, download LMStudio from [https://lmstudio.ai/](https://lmstudio.ai/) and load a model in the app.
+Ensure you start the server in LMStudio before using it with this project.

+## Project Structure

+- `app/`: Next.js app directory containing pages and API routes
+- `autocomplete-module/`: Core autocomplete functionality
+- `public/`: Static assets
+- `styles/`: Global styles and Tailwind CSS configuration

 ## Contributing